Political positions of Tulsi Gabbard: Campaign finance reform

 Gabbard has supported campaign finance reform, and the Financial Times describes it as one of her signature issues.
-She is opposed to the influence of Super PACs in politics and states "Politicians must represent and listen to the people who elected them to serve — not whatever lobbyist writes them the biggest check."
+She is opposed to the influence of Super PACs in politics, and stated that, "Politicians must represent and listen to the people who elected them to serve — not whatever lobbyist writes them the biggest check."

 In December 2016, Gabbard co-sponsored the We the People Amendment, which proposes an amendment to the Constitution that would abolish corporate personhood and would hold that campaign contributions would not be protected under the First Amendment.

-In May 2017 Gabbard pledged to no longer accept money from political action committees (PACs).
+In May 2017, Gabbard pledged to no longer accept money from political action committees (PACs).
 In July 2017 Gabbard was one of only seven members of the No PAC Caucus.
 In October 2018 The Intercept reported that Gabbard was one of only four members of Congress who had pledged not to accept corporate campaign donations.

-In February 2018 Gabbard gave closing remarks at the Unrig the System Summit of RepresentUs, a nonpartisan, nonprofit organization that advocates for state and local laws based on model legislation called the American Anti-Corruption Act.
+In February 2018, Gabbard gave closing remarks at the Unrig the System Summit of RepresentUs, a nonpartisan, nonprofit organization that advocates for state and local laws based on model legislation called the American Anti-Corruption Act.
 Gabbard lamented the influence of big money in politics: "Getting to the heart of how corrosive an effect money has on our politics and really regaining that voice and trust and confidence of the people, that’s how we begin to get back to a government of, by, and for the people."